ssciwr/AMMICO/docs/tutorials/getting_started.md

 ## Step 2: Interactive Analysis (Optional)

 You can launch an interactive Dash interface to inspect your data and test different detector settings before running a full analysis.
+This is mostly useful if you want to try out different models or settings for the analysis.

 ```python
 # Launch the explorer